Street Fighter II: International

-The Mega Drive version of Street Fighter II received 10 out of 10 for both graphics and addiction from Mega, who described it as "a candidate for best game ever and without a doubt the best beat-'em-up of all time" and gave it an overall 92% score.
+The Mega Drive version of Street Fighter II received ten out of ten for both graphics and addiction from Mega, who described it as "a candidate for best game ever and without a doubt the best beat-'em-up of all time" and gave it an overall 92% score.
 MegaTech scored it 95% and awarded it Hyper Game, stating "the greatest coin-op hits the Megadrive in perfect form".
-Edge gave the PC Engine version of Champion Edition a score of 8 out of 10.
+Edge gave the PC Engine version of Champion Edition a score of eight out of ten.
 The four reviewers of Electronic Gaming Monthly, while remarking that the Game Boy control is difficult, the game speed "lethargically slow", and it is a very old game, agreed it to be an excellent conversion by Game Boy standards.
 The Axe Grinder of GamePro agreed, praising the graphics and Game Boy survival mode, but criticizing the slow controls and concluding that "The real problem here is that the game's just plain old."

 Retrospective

 Street Fighter II has been listed among the best games of all time.
-Game Informer ranked it as the 22nd-best game ever made in 2001.
+Game Rankings aggregated the SNES reviews since 1992 with a reported ranking of 81.57% indicating an overall positive reception.
 The staff praised it for popularizing the one-on-one fighting game genre and noted that its Super NES ports were "near-perfect."
 They later ranked it the 25th-best game ever made in 2009.
+Game Informer ranked it as the 22nd-best game ever made in 2001.
 Other publications that listed it among the best games of all time include BuzzFeed, Electronic Gaming Monthly, IGN, Edge, Empire, Famitsu, FHM, G4, GameFAQs, GameSpot, GamingBolt, Guinness World Records, Next Generation, NowGamer, Retro Gamer, Stuff, Time, and Yahoo!
 Guinness World Records awarded Street Fighter II the world records of "First Fighting Game to Use Combos", "Most Cloned Fighting Game", and "Biggest-Selling Coin-Operated Fighting Game" in the Guinness World Records: Gamer's Edition 2008.
 In 2017, The Strong National Museum of Play inducted Street Fighter II to its World Video Game Hall of Fame.

 GameSpot gave the PlayStation 3 version of HD Remix a score of 8.5 out of 10.

-PC Gamer listed the 1993 DOS version of Street Fighter II as one of the worst PC ports.
+PC Gamer listed the 1993 DOS version of Street Fighter II as one of the worst PC ports of all time.